Elected to Division Three (South) 1921

 In 1984-85, the club faced bankruptcy as attendances dwindled and the decision was taken to quit the crumbling Valley.
 For the next five years, Athletic shared Crystal Palace's Selhurst Park and despite poor attendances, in 1986 the club was promoted to the First Division.
 In March 1989, chairman Roger Alwen announced that the club would return to the Valley but it was clear that the now derelict site would need substantial investment to bring it up to even the minimum standards required.
 Two years of wrangling followed before the local authority granted planning permission for the redevelopment.
 In the meantime the Addicks were relegated in 1990.

 The club's crest was modified slightly in 1983, the outer ring being rendered in black.
+(This had in fact been introduced in 1968 but had not featured on the team shirts.)
 This style was used until 1986 when the previous design reappeared.
 Since 1991, the three coloured version has been favoured.